-Today, two of Saul's nine children, Alan Bell (President) and Molly Bell (Executive Vice President), serve the company along with Danny Cox (Vice President of Finance), Mike Quinn (Vice President of Manufacturing) and a team of business coaches.
-The leadership team and 300-plus associates collaborate in a highly evolved approach to participative management, and strive to work in as flat a hierarchy as possible.
+Today, Arien Gessner (President) and Saul's daughter Molly Bell (Executive Vice President) serve the company along with Danny Cox (Vice President of Finance), Mike Quinn (Vice President of Manufacturing), Mark Weber (Vice President of Sales and Marketing), Nora Kennedy (Vice President of Leadership Development) and a team of business directors.
+The leadership team and 400-plus associates collaborate in a highly evolved approach to participative management, and strive to work in as flat a hierarchy as possible.
 The company is principle-based, rather than rule-based, and operates within a framework of 15 principles that have been developed over the years and continue to serve as the foundation for all business and interpersonal decisions.

 The value Saul placed on sharing his knowledge with others continues, too, through Santa Fe Symposium®.
 This not-for-profit event, co-founded by Eddie Bell and held once a year, provides a forum in which jewelers gather to share information, build their professional (and personal) networks and gain knowledge that helps them manage their businesses more successfully.
 The vision Saul Bell had so long ago of helping others to learn and succeed, and the legacy he built of high standards and excellence, continues to thrive.